cassianoperin/CHIP8_GO/README.md

 2. When Fullscreen on and off, need to change resolution to stabilize
 3. Center Window
 4. Improve debug mode
+5. CHIP8 Hybrid ETI-660 - Emulate the pitch (frequency) of beeps
 5. Emulate CHIP-8X
 6. Emulate MEGA-CHIP